-The increase in atmospheric temperatures over the last 100 years has not been uniform.
-Fig. 2 shows that temperatures over land changed more than over the oceans and more in the Arctic than in the tropics.
+The increase in atmospheric temperatures over the last 100 years has not been uniform everywhere.
+Fig. 2.2 shows that temperatures over land changed more than over the oceans and the Arctic warmed more than the tropics.
 These patterns are called land-sea contrast and polar amplification and are quite well understood and simulated in climate models as we will see later.
 The warming is indeed almost global.
-The only exception is the northern North Atlantic, which has been slightly cooling for reasons we will explore later.
+The only exception is the northern North Atlantic, which has been slightly cooling for reasons we will discuss later.

-Analysis of thousands of temperature records into an estimate of global mean temperature change such as Fig. 1 is not trivial.
+Analysis of thousands of temperature records into an estimate of global mean temperature change such as Fig. 2.1 is not trivial.
 Issues such as changes in station locations, instrumentation and data coverage have to be taken into account.
 The fact that five different groups analyzing the data using different methods come to the same conclusions suggests that the results are robust.
 The reliability of the data has been demonstrated and it has been shown that station locations (e.g. urban versus rural) don’t matter.
-See https://www.skepticalscience.com/surface-temperature-measurements.htm for more discussion on this topic.
+See this blog for more discussion.

 The global warming trend has made the probability of warm and extreme warm temperatures more likely and the probability of cold and extreme cold temperatures less likely.
 E.g. extremely warm (more than 3°C warmer than the 1951 to 1980 average) summer temperatures over Northern Hemisphere land areas had only a 0.1% chance of happening from 1951 to 1980, whereas during the decade from 2005 to 2015 the chance of those extreme warm temperatures to occur was 14.5%.
 Conversely, relatively cold summer temperatures (less than 0.5°C cooler than the 1951-1980 average) that happened about every third year from 1951 to 1980 only occurred 5% of the time during 2005 to 2015.
-Winter temperatures have changed similarly but not has much as summer temperatures.
-See this article and this blog (Fig. 5) for more information and graphs on this topic.
+See this article and this blog (Fig. 2.5) for additional information and graphs.

-One of the most sensitive regions to climate change on Earth is the Arctic.
-Sea ice cover there has decreased dramatically over the past 40 years particularly in late summer (Fig. 3).
+One of the most sensitive regions to climate change is the Arctic.
+Sea ice cover there has decreased dramatically over the past 40 years particularly in late summer (Fig. 2.3).
 Arctic sea ice experiences a strong seasonal cycle.
-In late winter it covers about 15.4×106 km2 and decreases to about 6.4×106 km2 in late summer (Fig. 4).
-Therefore the relative changes are larger in late summer, with a reduction of about 46 % or 2.9×106 km2 from 1980 to 2015.
+In late winter it covers about 15.4×106 km2 and decreases to about 6.4×106 km2 in late summer (Fig. 2.4).
+Therefore, the relative changes are larger in late summer, with a reduction of about 46 % or 2.9×106 km2 from 1980 to 2015.
 In winter the reduction was only about 9 % or 1.5×106 km2.
 The lost area of summer Arctic sea ice is more than 10 times the size of Oregon (255,000 km2) or four times the size of France (~650,000 km2).

 In the Antarctic sea ice experiences an even larger seasonal cycle but it has changed less over the last 40 years compared to the Arctic.
 Southern hemisphere sea ice has slightly increased by about 12 % or 0.5×106 km2 in late austral summer and 2.4 % or 2.3×106 km2 in austral winter.
 Note that year-to-year fluctuations are larger in winter than in summer and that the long term trends in the Arctic are much larger than the short-term fluctuations, whereas in the Antarctic the long-term trends are similar to the short-term fluctuations and thus less statistically significant.
 A trend is statistically significant if it is larger than the errors.